kujtimiihoxha/todo-issue/README.md

  - ```issuer-username``` : the user who is writing the issues.
  - ```token``` : the user access token.
  - ```repository``` : the repository to post issues to .
- - ```file-link``` : if set to false it will not add the file and line link to the end of the issue by default it is true .
+ - ```file-link``` : if set to false it will not add the file and line link to the end of the issue, by default it is true .

 ### Plugin configurations
 - To execute ```find``` goal add the plugin to your build tag.